PeerHerholz/open_science_fellowship_project/open lab notebook/february_2018.md

 # February 19th - 25th, 2018

 ## this week
+- more work on notebooks
+- current plan regarding the server system: get raw dicoms directly at the scanner and subsequently transfer them manually to the new system, starting the conversion and processing workflow directly there
+- workshop preparation (slides, docker image, accommodation, food, rooms, infrastructure, etc.)

 ## next week
+- workshop preparation
+- docker and singularity on the new server system (system wide and user specific)

 # February 25th - March 4th, 2018

 ## this week
+- workshop preparation
+  - everything infrastucture related set and ready to go
+  - more work on slides and docker image
+  - rearranging time slots
+- reading about docker and singularity server set ups
+  - a scheduler like [slurm](https://slurm.schedmd.com) or [kubernetes](https://kubernetes.io)

 ## next week
+- workshop